MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 ms.topic: overview
 ---

 # Build plugins using Microsoft business applications

-> [!IMPORTANT]
-> Microsoft business applications plugins for Microsoft Copilot for Microsoft 365 are in gated preview.
-During the preview, production tenants must be licensed for Copilot for Microsoft 365 and an administrator must opt-in to enable plugins by either contacting their Microsoft Customer Success Account Manager or by submitting a support ticket with the title "Enable Copilot plugins for tenants".

 Microsoft business applications include a suite of products and services that help you manage specific business functions, such as sales, customer service, finance, operations, and talent consisting of Microsoft Dynamics 365 and Microsoft Power Platform.